Acacia lineolata

-Acacia lineolata, commonly known as dwarf myall, is a shrub of the genus Acacia and the subgenus Plurinerves that is endemic to an area of south western Australia.
+Acacia lineolata, commonly known as dwarf myall, is a species of shrub in the family Fabaceae.
+It is endemic to an area of south western Australia.

 Description

 The open-branched shrub typically grows to a height of 0.5 to 2 m and has a dense, rounded or obconic shrub habit with glabrous or hairy branchlets.
 Like most species of Acacia it has phyllodes rather than true leaves.
 The leathery, glabrous, evergreen, patent to ascending phyllodes have a linear to oblong-elliptic shape and are 2 to 6.5 cm in length and 2 to 5 mm wide and have numerous closely parallel, yellow nerves.
 It blooms from June to September and produces yellow flowers.

 Taxonomy

 The species belongs to the Acacia enervia group of wattles.